vmware/container-service-extension/docs/cse3_0/INTRO.md

 ## CSE User Types

 **Cloud administrators** handle setting up VCD, CSE config file, CSE Server, and Kubernetes templates.
-Cloud administrators are expected to posses `CSE Service Role` privileges and as well as experience in VCD administration.
+Till CSE 3.0.0, the only VCD role that Cloud administrators were expected to posses was `System Administrator`.
+However, with CSE 3.0.1 and onwards, CSE provides a way to create a CSE specific service role viz. `CSE Service Role`, and cloud administrators are expected to posses this role and be experienced in VCD administration.
-Note: If the role `CSE SErvice Role` is not available, then cloud administrator needs `System Administrator` privileges.
+Note: If the role `CSE Service Role` is not available (viz. in VCD 10.1 and below), then cloud administrators can still be assigned the `System Administrator` VCD role.

 Once CSE Server is running and Kubernetes templates are available, **tenant organization administrators and users** can use CSE client (``vcd-cli``)